ManMetGames/ProgrammingEssentials/docs/Lessons/Loops.md

 </div>

 <div class="question3container" data-correct-answer="C">
-    <h3>What would the value of the variable sum be after the following code has run?<br>
+    <h3>What would the value of the variable 'sum' be after the following code has run?<br>
 Feel free to use Processing to figure this out!</h3>
 <blockquote>
 int sum = 0;<br>